What Is Crypto Futures Trading? Complete Guide

 Crypto futures vs. spot trading

 While spot trading is about ownership, futures trading is about strategy.
-You’re not buying crypto — you’re placing a directional bet on where the price is going.
-This mindset shift is key: futures traders think in terms of position sizing, leverage, margin, and liquidation risk — not wallet balances and custody.
+You’re not buying crypto.
+You’re placing a directional bet on where the price is going.
+This mindset shift is key: futures traders think in terms of position sizing, leverage, margin, and liquidation risk, not wallet balances and custody.

 Spot vs. Futures Trading — What’s the Difference?